cosanlab/neighbors/README.md

 ## Getting started

-The best way to learn how to use the package is by checking out the 3 usage tutorials on working with [dense](examples/dense-data), [sparse](examples/sparse-data), and [time-series](examples/timeseries-data).
-For more detailed usage on specific function arguments and model parameters check out the API reference on the left.
+The best way to learn how to use the package is by checking out the [ documentation site](https://cosanlab.github.io/neighbors) which contains usage tutorials as well as API documentation for all package functionality.

 ### Quick Demo Usage